 There are multiple ways to reduce property taxes.
 Creating a homestead exemption is one way to accomplish this goal.
-A homestead exemption reduces the taxable value of a person’s home.
+This kind of exemption reduces the taxable value of a person’s home.
 For example, if someone has a home valued at $500,000, and then takes advantage of a $50,000 homestead exemption, that individual would only have to pay property taxes on $450,000 of their home’s value.

 Twenty-two states offer a homestead exemption to all homeowners.
 As seen in the map below, most, 18, only provide a homestead exemption if the property is the person’s primary residence.
 This means that owners of second and third homes can only claim a homestead exemption for one of their properties.
 By limiting the benefit to a person’s primary home, policymakers are able to target the benefit and increase equity.